-- Install sediment controls downslope of all disturbed areas prior to earth disturbance except where site conditions prevent the use of such controls (in which case, maximize their installation to the extent practicable). - Remove sediment before it accumulates to one-half of the above-ground height of any perimeter control. - Use of interchangeable practices identified in the Vermont Erosion Prevention and Sediment Control Field Guide is acceptable.
+- Install sediment controls downslope of all disturbed areas prior to earth disturbance. - Remove sediment before it accumulates to one-half of the above-ground height of any perimeter control. - Use of interchangeable practices identified in the Vermont Standards and Specifications for Erosion Prevention and Sediment Control is acceptable.

 8.J.4.1.7 Stabilized Construction Entrance and Sediment track-out.
-For construction vehicles and equipment exiting the site directly onto paved or unpaved roads, you must:
+For construction vehicles and equipment exiting the site onto paved or unpaved roads, you must:

-- Use appropriate stabilization techniques to minimize sedimenttrack-out from vehicles and equipment prior to exit. - Use controls, such as a stabilized construction entrance to remove sediment from vehicle and equipment tires prior to exit, where necessary. - Remove sediment that is tracked out onto paved roads by the end of each work day.
+- Use appropriate stabilization techniques to minimize sedimenttrack-out from vehicles and equipment prior to exit. - Install a construction entrance/exit consistent with the requirements in the Vermont Standards and Specifications for Erosion Prevention and Sediment Control.Remove sediment that is tracked out onto paved roads by the end of each work day.